+4.1.2.0 – Alcohol and Drug Policy

 Purpose: Each day the employees of the Fitch-Rona EMS District are entrusted to safely operate vehicles, tools and other company equipment and to provide emergency health care services.
 The District understands that safety problems are created when employees use controlled substances and alcohol.
 The District has developed this Alcohol and Controlled Substance Testing Policy with the desire and intent to ensure that the municipal residents served by the District receive safe and efficient services and that all District employees are provided with a safe work environment.
 This policy is based upon and intended to be consistent with particular concepts and requirements of the Safe-Place Statute and the Omnibus Transportation Employee Testing Act of 1991.

+Also Referenced In:

+4.1.1.00 Vehicle Safety and Usage (Non-Ambulance)

+5.1.00 Recruitment and Conditions for Employment

+6.1.00 Ambulance Accident Follow-up

 Policy:

-All District employees are hereby advised that the use, possession, concealment, transportation, promotion or sale of controlled substances and alcohol is strictly prohibited on duty, on all District properties and in all District vehicles.
+All District employees are hereby advised that knowingly using, possessing, concealing, transportation, promoting the sale of controlled substances and alcohol is strictly prohibited on duty, on all District properties and in all District vehicles outside of the duties required of an EMS provider.
 Prohibited illegal drugs and substances include:

-1. Drugs not legally obtainable;
+1. Drugs not legally obtainable in the State of Wisconsin;

 2. Drugs that are legally obtainable, but which have been obtained illegally, including all drug paraphernalia; and